 |Ti% + V% + Nb%||2 - 5|

-*Hardness is complex combination of chemical and heat treatment.
+*The hardness is obtained during a complex heat treatment process.
 For production, we need a range of 5 ShC which needs to be specified in the roll order.

 Our technical team can help to determine the most suitable grade, degree of hardness and manufacturing method to meet with individual mill conditions and specifications.